thenaterhood/gscreenshot/README.md

 -g, \--pointer-glyph
 :   Use an alternate image when capturing the cursor. "adwaita", "prohibit", "allow" are built in, or pass
     a file path to use a custom image.

+-v
+:  Show more gscreenshot output

+-vv
+:  Show all debugging output from gscreenshot

+-vvv
+:  Show all debugging output from gscreenshot and supporting libraries (which provide logging)

 # EXAMPLES